 When you think about law school, you might be dreaming about classes, research with faculty, and student journals.
 But at some point, you’re going to think about the practicalities of the law school experience.
 Enter our On and Off Campus blog, bringing you some of the best places to eat, play, read, and study here in Cambridge and Somerville.

 Mark, Abe, Jenny, Catherine, and Daniel are all 1Ls at HLS and residents of Story Hall and Holmes Hall in the Gropius Complex.
-They took a few minutes to sit down with Dean Jobson in the HLS Pub and share their thoughts on living in the dorms.
+They took a few minutes to sit down with Dean Jobson in the HLS Pub and share their thoughts on living in the resident halls.

 Alright, set the stage for our readers.
-When we walk into your dorm, what would we see?
+When we walk into your resident hall, what would we see?

 Mark: A giant window.